Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 restricted on account of race, color, or national origin.

 (F) Sex.
 Restricting the rental of rooms in a housing accommodation to

 Conduct against a person because such person has been convicted by

 any court of competent jurisdiction of the illegal manufacture or

 distribution of a controlled substance as defined in Section 102 of the

 (H) Persons engaged in the business of furnishing appraisals of real

 property from taking into consideration factors other than those based on

-unlawful discrimination or familial status in furnishing appraisals.
+unlawful discrimination or familial status or source of income in furnishing appraisals.